MuloAlvine/my-portfolio/README.md

-# This a portfolio build with recat and a bit of typescript
+# This a portfolio built with react and a bit of typescript